djalbat/necessary/README.md

     // returns -1
 ```

-* The `patch()` function will append the given element to the first array argument the first time that the callback function returns a truthy value:
+* The `patch()` function will append the given element to the array argument the first time that the callback function returns a truthy value:

 ```
 patch([1, 2, 0, -1, -2], 4, (element, index) => {
   return element === 0;
-}); // the first array argument becomes [1, 2, 0, -1, -2, 4]
+}); // the array argument becomes [1, 2, 0, -1, -2, 4]
 ```

-* The `compress()` function will remove elements from the first array argument whenever the callback function returns a truthy value:
+* The `compress()` function will remove elements from the array argument whenever the callback function returns a truthy value:

 ```
 compress([1, 2, 1], (element1, element2) => {
   return element1 === element2;
-}); // the first array argument becomes [1, 2]
+}); // the array argument becomes [1, 2]
 ```

 * The `augment()` function appends each of the elements of the second array argument to the first array argument whenever the callback returns a truthy value: